top of page

 Now we have entered the final chapter—the White Era—when the plan is almost complete.
 In this age, only three Buddhas—Grandmaster JinGong, Patriarch Zhang, and Matriarch Sun—were chosen by Heaven as Mandated Teachers (天命祖師) to deliver all in the three realms.

 When someone receives Tao and truly walks the path, Heaven marks it in two sacred records.
-First is Heaven’s Roll (天榜掛號), the living register kept by the Three Officials, which records the soul as awakened in this life and returning homeward.
+First is Heaven’s register (天榜掛號), the living register kept by the Three Officials, which records the soul as awakened in this life and returning homeward.
 Second is the Ancient Scroll (混元古策), a record as old as creation.
 Among its pages lies the Ancient Scroll of the White Era (白陽古冊), which holds the names of those who have kept their vows across lifetimes and are ready to return to the Great Origin.

 And so, the one true lineage—begun in the days of Huangdi, carried through the Green and Red Eras, and now alive in the White Era—still flows today.